 Accessing personal information about you

-You can do this by downloading and completing the Request for Access to Personal Information form included at the end of the downloadable (PDF) version of this Policy.
+You can do this by downloading and completing the Request for Access to Personal Information form included at the end of this Policy.

 You can forward the form to us using the contact details set out at that end of this Policy.

 You can also access some of the personal information we hold about you through the Consumer Data Right.
 Our Consumer Data Right Policy is available on our website and on request and contains information about accessing your CDR data through the Consumer Data Right including what data you can access and how you can access it.

 We may charge you a fee for providing access to personal information about you.
 That covers our time spent in locating and putting the information together.

 It’s important that we have your correct details, such as your current address and telephone number.
 Please ensure that your details with us are always current.

 You can also ask us to correct any information we hold if it is inaccurate.
 If we have passed that information on to third parties (e.g. a credit reporting body), then you can ask us to contact those other parties.

 If your request for access and correction involves credit-related information provided to us by others (e.g. credit reporting bodies or other credit providers), we will need to contact them.
 We’ll try to have the information corrected within 30 days.
 If we can’t meet that, we’ll let you know the reason for the delay and try to agree a timeframe with you to extend the period.